Alistair Miles (@alimanfoo), Wellcome Sanger Institute

 Zarr core specification – This specification is the starting point for any Zarr implementation.
 It defines in an abstract way a format for storing N-dimensional array data.

-Zarr extension specifications – This is an open-ended set of specifications which add new features to and/or modify the Zarr format in some way.
-There is a further breakdown of different extension types, described in more detail below.
+Zarr extension point specifications – This is an open-ended set of specifications which add new features to and/or modify the Zarr format in some way.
+There is a further breakdown of different extension types, described in more detail below, covering data types, codecs, and storage transformers.

 The primary goal of this modularity is to allow specifications of new extensions, codecs and stores to be added over time, without needing any change to the core specification.

 Note that we also anticipate that user groups from different domains may wish to publish usage convention specifications, by which we mean specifications that define conventions for the use of Zarr for a particular type of data, such as restrictions and expectations regarding the groups, arrays and attributes that will be found within a Zarr dataset.
-How these usage convention specifications will be managed, published and used is out of scope for this ZEP.
+How these usage convention specifications will be managed, published and used is out of scope for this ZEP (see ZEP 4 instead).

 A draft of the Zarr version 3 core specification is available at the following URL: